Bastable Theatre: Description

-The Bastable Block was six stories and had offices in addition to the theatre.
-The theatre itself had two balconies and four boxes (two on each side).
+The Bastable Block was six stories, with offices in addition to the theatre, which had two balconies and two boxes on each side.

 History

 The area where the theatre was constructed was occupied by the Bastable block, which had been standing since at least 1852.
-The block was four stories tall and housed the Shakespeare Hall and arcade.
+The original block was four stories tall and housed the Shakespeare Hall and arcade.
 It burnt down on November 20, 1891.

 The Bastable Theatre was built by Frederick Bastable in 1893, at a reported cost of $50,000.
-Archimedes Russell designed the building.
-It incorporated portions of the walls from the old block that were still standing.
-In competition with the established Wieting Opera House and Grand Opera House it opened on October 10 that year, with Frank D. Hennessay as its manager.
+Designed by Archimedes Russell, it incorporated portions of the walls from the old block that were still standing.
+In competition with the established Wieting Opera House and Grand Opera House, it opened on October 10 that year, managed by Frank D. Hennessay.
 The first show was Beau Brummell starring Richard Mansfield.
-It was generally unprofitable for the first four years.
-The theatre had an early success showing the 1897 film The Corbett-Fitzsimmons Fight, on two occasions that year: the first shortly after March, and the second in October.
+It was generally unprofitable for the first four years, with an early success coming with twice showing the 1897 film The Corbett-Fitzsimmons Fight, first shortly after the March 17 bout, and again in October.

 Sam S. Shubert took over management on December 14, 1897.
-Competing with the Wieting, Shubert initially booked "an old-fashioned stock company in old-fashioned plays at old-fashioned prices."
+Competing with the The Theatrical Syndicate-controlled Wieting, Shubert initially booked "an old-fashioned stock company in old-fashioned plays at old-fashioned prices."
 The following year, he diversified the theatre, a move coupled with renovation, and exclusively booked touring shows.
-The Wieting, controlled by The Theatrical Syndicate, had a virtual monopoly on the biggest names and shows, so Shubert focused on booking a variety of sensational shows and comedies.
+The Wieting had a virtual monopoly on the biggest names and shows, so Shubert focused on booking a variety of sensational shows and comedies.
 He began the season with a performance of A Stranger in New York by Charles H. Hoyt.
 Shubert showed films by the American Biograph Company to great success beginning in January 1898.

-The theatre was finally successful and profitable, and the Shubert family began leasing both the Bastable and Grand Opera House in the city.
+The theatre was finally successful and profitable, and the Shubert family began leasing both the Bastable and the city's Grand Opera House.
 They quickly expanded across New York state.
-The Shuberts created The Shubert Organization, which became a major theatre owner.
+The Shuberts created The Shubert Organization, which became a major theatre owner and operator.
 The Bastable grew to be known for hosting stock companies and melodramas.
 In 1902 Hurtig & Seamon became managers.
 By 1908 they were succeeded by Syracuse's General Amusement Company.

 1923 fire

-On February 12, 1923, the Bastable Theatre caught fire and burnt down.
-At the time, it had about 150 tenants.
+By 1923 the Bastable Block had about 150 tenants.
+On February 12, the theatre caught fire and burned down.
 The fire was noted around 5:30 pm, but the top of the building was engulfed in flame before effective firefighting could begin.
-They focused their efforts on rescuing people.
-The fire resulted in three deaths and $1.5 million damages.
-Several other buildings caught fire, and the Bastable block was virtually completely razed.
+Although efforts were focused on rescuing people, three died, and damages totaled $1.5 million.
+The Bastable block was virtually completely razed.
 Syracuse revised its fire response policies in the fire's aftermath.
 Several months after burning down, the owner of the block announced construction of a new office building on the lot.
-It became the State Tower Building, Syracuse's tallest building.
+It became the State Tower Building, then and still Syracuse's tallest building.